 The community also needs to know where the nearest health facilities are located.
 If you are using 'ORS stations' the community should be informed where those are located.
-In addition, community ing dehydration are important:
+In addition, community messages about the prevention of dehydration and malnutrition during dehydration are important:

-· Give someone with diarrhea ORS
+- Give someone with diarrhea ORS

-- · Continue breastfeeding during diarrhea - · If ORS is not available, give home fluids Continue feeding during diarrhea
+- If ORS is not available, give home fluids

+- Continue feeding during diarrhea

+- Continue breastfeeding during diarrhea